maveniverse/site-001/content/en/blog/cstamas/2025/03/life-of-maven-artifact.md

   - Maven
 ---

+{{% pageinfo color="info" %}}

+This article assumes reader has basic knowledge about Maven, POM and related things.
+The main point is to offer high level conceptualization and explain things "why's" and "why not", and finally explain why you don't want to listen to folks that tells you "never do..." (unless they are your parents).

+{{% /pageinfo %}}

 In Maven you will read about following very important things:
 * **session** (historically called "reactor" by a Maven 2 plugin) - the set of subprojects Maven is working on
 * **project** (sometimes called "checkout", referring that project is checked out from some SCM) - the set of subprojects that makes the "project" you are working on